joofor2030/-Kultra-Mega-Stores-Inventory/README.md

 #### 1. Which product category had the highest sales?

 * **Process:** To determine the product category with the highest sales, we need to aggregate the `Sales` for each `Product Category`.
-We will then order these aggregated sales in descending order and limit the result to the top entry.
+I will then order these aggregated sales in descending order and limit the result to the top entry.
 * **SQL Query:**
     ```sql
-    SELECT "Product Category", SUM(Sales) AS TotalSales
-    FROM KMS_Sales_Data
-    GROUP BY "Product Category"
-    ORDER BY TotalSales DESC
-    LIMIT 1;
+    Select top 1 Product_Category,
+    Sum ([Sales]) AS [Total_Sales]
+    FROM "KMS Sql Case Study"
+    Group By Product_Category
+    Order By [Total_Sales] Desc
     ```

 #### 2. What are the Top 3 and Bottom 3 regions in terms of sales?

 * **Process:** To find the top and bottom regions by sales, we group the sales data by `Region`, sum the `Sales` for each region, and then order the results.
 For the top 3, we order in descending sales and take the top 3.
-For the bottom 3, we order in ascending sales and take the top 3.
+For the bottom 3, I order in ascending sales and take the top 3.
 * **SQL Queries:**
     ```sql
     -- Top 3 Regions
-    SELECT Region, SUM(Sales) AS TotalSales
+    SELECT TOP 3 Region, SUM(Sales) AS Total_Sales
-    FROM KMS_Sales_Data
+    FROM "KMS Sql Case Study"
-    GROUP BY Region
+    Group BY Region
-    ORDER BY TotalSales DESC
+    ORDER BY Total_Sales DESC
-    LIMIT 3;

     -- Bottom 3 Regions
-    SELECT Region, SUM(Sales) AS TotalSales
+    SELECT TOP 3  Region, SUM(Sales) AS Total_Sales
-    FROM KMS_Sales_Data
+    FROM "KMS Sql Case Study"
     GROUP BY Region
-    ORDER BY TotalSales ASC
+    ORDER BY Total_Sales ASC
-    LIMIT 3;
     ```

 #### 3. What were the total sales of appliances in Ontario?

 * **Process:** This requires filtering the data.
 We select rows where `Product Category` is 'Office Supplies' (as 'Appliances' is a sub-category here), `Product Sub-Category` is 'Appliances', and the `Province` is 'Ontario'.
-Then, we sum the `Sales` for these filtered rows.
+Then, I sum the `Sales` for these filtered rows.
 * **SQL Query:**
     ```sql
-    SELECT SUM(Sales) AS TotalSales
+    SELECT SUM(SALES) AS TOTAL_APPLIANCE_SALES_IN_ONTARIO
-    FROM KMS_Sales_Data
-    WHERE "Product Category" = 'Office Supplies'
-    AND "Product Sub-Category" = 'Appliances'
+    FROM "KMS Sql Case Study"
-    AND Province = 'Ontario';
+    WHERE Product_Sub_Category = 'Appliances' AND Province = 'Ontario'
     ```

 #### 4. Advise the management of KMS on what to do to increase the revenue from the bottom 10 customers.